christianheine/jorel/docs/docs/basic-usage/generating-responses.md

 ## Configuration options

-When using `ask` , `json` , or `stream` , you can pass a configuration object with the following options:
+When using `text` , `json` , or `stream` , you can pass a configuration object with the following options:

 ```typescript
 interface GenerationConfig {